leopiccionia/numista-sdk/docs/interfaces/TypeUpdate.md

 • `Optional` **calendar**: `Object`

-Calendar to which the year visible on the coin belongs
+Calendar to which the year visible on the type belongs

 #### Type declaration